letswritetw/en-letswrite-tw/content/dom-to-image/index.md

 ---
-title: 'Simple Webpage Screenshot Functionality - DOM to Image'
+title: "Simple Webpage Screenshot Functionality - DOM to Image"
-date: '2023-02-25T10:16:28+08:00'
+date: "2023-02-25T10:16:28+08:00"
-summary: 'This article explores the DOM to Image package, which can be used by frontend developers to capture webpage screenshots.
+summary: "This article explores the DOM to Image package, which can be used by frontend developers to capture webpage screenshots.
 It provides a step-by-step guide to using the package, including tips on configuring the parameters for the captured image.
-Additionally, the author shares an Easter egg about generative AI.'
+Additionally, the author shares an Easter egg about generative AI."
-cover: dom-to-image.jpeg
+cover: dom-to-image.jpg
 categories:
   - front-end
 tags: